Al-ttaeeA/research/README.md

 The program prints all the representatives first in lex order, then in colex order

 All the cycles are stored in 3 maps, one of which is the initial map, the other two are the same but sorted in lex or colex order.
 A list of cycles for each representative can be found using the representative as key

+## 2. DBChecker.java
+A simple program that checks if a given string is a DB sequence of the given n and k values

+To use it simply put the string, expected n and k values and run the program